 General Use Laboratory (Room 118)

 This microcomputer laboratory has a capacity of 60 users.
-The laboratory is for general academic use, internet access, and access to common application software.
+The laboratory is for general academic use and access to common application software.
 Its purpose is to support the instruction and research needs of library patrons.

 Instruction Laboratory (Room 117)